Skip to content

 Not many Christians heed this direct command.
 Many who are saved continue to conform to this world and they never experience sweet communion and fellowship with the Lord Jesus; and like Esau, forfeit spiritual rewards in the future for gratification of the carnal nature in the present.

 In writing to the carnal Corinthians Paul tells them they are espoused to one husband that is, they are promised in marriage or engaged.
-The word espoused is the same word used in Matthew 1:18, where Mary is espoused to Joseph.
+The word espoused is the similar word used in Matthew 1:18, where Mary is espoused to Joseph.
 Before they came together he thought of putting her away since he thought she had been unfaithful.
-Many believers today are unfaithful, and there is a sense in which the Lord will “put them away.”
+Many believers today are unfaithful, and there is a sense in which the Lord may “put them away.”

 This does not mean the loss of their salvation, but in Revelation 16:15, we read, “Behold I come as a thief.
 Blessed is he that watcheth, and keepeth his garments lest he walk naked and they see his shame.”
 This refers not to His righteousness with which He clothes us for our own salvation (Isaiah 61:10), but to a garment of good works (deeds) which may be maintained with a profitable result, or which may be lost to our shame and loss of rewards when Jesus returns (see I John 2:28, Titus 3:8, and II John 1:8).

 Revelation 3:18, tells us to buy white raiment that we may be clothed and that the shame of our nakedness not appear.
 The white raiment is “the righteous acts and deeds” of the Saints.
 The word “buy” is used to show that it will cost the child of God to be among those who make up the Bride of Christ.
-A separated and surrendered life is costly, but how great will be the reward of those who dare to pay the price.
+A separated and surrendered life is costly, but how great will be the reward for those who dare to pay the price.

+The Church is one Body, made up of all believers in Christ.
+Some are spiritual and some are carnal (I Corinthians 3).
+Some are wise and some are foolish (Matt.25).
 Who then is the Bride?
-Those who are providing themselves with a wedding garment and those who are preparing to meet the Bridegroom when He returns very soon.
+Those who are providing themselves with a wedding garment and those who are preparing to meet the Bridegroom when He returns, as evidenced by their pure and sincere devotion to Jesus.
 All Christians will not qualify to be the Bride.
 Will you?

 The main purpose of all of the books on this website is to help Christians prepare for their great Wedding Day.
 To Help you prepare to meet the Bridegroom also view the following 30 minute video that was presented at the Internationl Prophecy Conference in Tampa, FL.